zorexsalvo/goofy-language/README.md

 ### And with that said

-We the, a group of goofies, will offer you a new way to communicate.
+We, a group of goofies, will offer you a new way to communicate.

 *Goofy isn't just a language.*